See the real paths visitors take, not the ones you designed.

 The Solution & Result

-The team redesigned landing experiences to better match each channel’s intent, guiding visitors from educational content toward relevant product pages.
+The team redesigned landing experiences to match channel intent Visitors moved smoothly from content to relevant product pages.

 The Ping-Pong Pattern